 PACCAR recommends that any service parts used for maintenance, repair or replacement of emission control systems be new or genuine PACCAR approved rebuilt parts and assemblies, and that the engine be serviced by an authorized PACCAR engine dealer.
 Your vehicle contains air, fuel, and electrical components that may affect engine emission controls.
 The use of non-genuine engine or vehicle replacement parts that are not equivalent to the PACCAR engine or OEM vehicle manufacturer's original part may impair the engine and vehicle emissions control system from working or functioning effectively, and may jeopardize vour emissions warranty coverage.
-The owner may elect to have maintenance, replacement or repair of the emission control parts performed by a facility other than an authorized PACCAR engine dealer and may elect to use parts other than new or genuine approved rebuilt parts and assemblies for such maintenance. replacement or repair; however, the cost of such service or parts and subsequent failures resulting from such service or parts will not be covered under this emission control system warranty, except for "Emergency Repairs on page 114."
+The owner may elect to have maintenance, replacement or repair of the emission control parts performed by a facility other than an authorized PACCAR engine dealer and may elect to use parts other than new or genuine approved rebuilt parts and assemblies for such maintenance. replacement or repair; however, the cost of such service or parts and subsequent failures resulting from such service or parts will not be covered under this emission control system warranty, except for Emergency Repairs on page 114 labor (including diagnosis which results in determination that there has been a failure of a warranted emission control part).